bobbicodes/menu/README.md

 Scraped the website for image assets and found a few that could be upscaled/tiled into nice looking [4k wallpapers](backgrounds).

+### Objective

+To create a menu system where an image sequence can be generated based on the current inventory, so it can be easily updated to display the correct products at the correct prices.

+### Image presentation/manipulation - HTML5 Canvas

+Canvas gives efficient programmatic access to the pixel data and leverages the browser's renderer.

+### Video composition - FFmpeg

+Each product page consists of 2 "layers", the background and the product/price table.
+FFmpeg is used to compose images into video.

+## Idea: Hardware solution

+Instead of displaying the images using browser technology which requires an entire computer, we could instead flash a microcontroller to display them.
+Besides eliminating the need for a dedicated computer/keyboard/mouse just for signage, it also has the advantage of booting up instantaneously since it no longer requires an operating system.
+This should then be followed by adding a system for updating the unit's firmware when you want to change the prices or reflect stock updates.

 ## Development

 You'll likely want to change the name from `shadow-reagent` to whatever your project is called.
 Here's where you need to do that: